warden-protocol/wardenprotocol/docs/docs/learn/faq.md

 A: Intents are a set of user-supplied conditions under which a keychain signs a transaction with a private key.
 They define the criteria that must be met for a transaction to be considered valid and added to the blockchain.

 **Q: How do intents work?**
 A: Warden Protocol has an immutable on-chain, Intent Engine that acts as a gatekeeper.
 Its sole purpose is to determine the outcome of an intent verification, returning only either true or false.
-It is only when a user’s supplied intents are immutably respected that a keychain can modify a user’s state.
+It is only when a user's supplied intents are immutably respected that a keychain can modify a user's state.

 **Q: Why are intents important?**
 A: Intents ensure that only valid transactions are processed on the blockchain, maintaining its security and integrity.
 They help establish trust by enforcing the rules that govern the network's operations.

 **Q: How do I set my intents?**
-A: Warden users have an Intent Configurator whic can be accessed via a GUI or over CLI.
+A: Warden users have an Intent Configurator which can be accessed via a GUI or over CLI.
 This lets a user interface and configure intents with their chosen keychain.

 ***